The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Analysis

-In this equation, $v_\infty$ is the terminal velocity and $r_0{\ll}R_\ast$ is a constant determined so as to achieve a smooth transition between the subsonic and supersonic regions.
+Here, $v_\infty$ is the terminal velocity, and $r_0{\ll}R_\ast$ is a constant determined so as to achieve a smooth transition between the subsonic and supersonic regions.
 For OB-type stars, we adopt the usual value of $\beta=0.8$ \citep[e.g.,][]{Kudritzki1989}.
 The value of $\beta$ for WR stars is heavily debated.
-Values on the order of unity are reported for some \citep[e.g.,][]{Chene2008, Graefener2008}, while values in the excess of four are reported for others \citep[e.g.,][]{Lepine1999, Dessart2005}.
-In fact, hydrodynamically consistent models suggest that the $\beta$-law may be too simplistic in the case of WR stars \citep{Graefener2005, Sander2017}.
+Values of the order of unity are reported for some \citep[e.g.,][]{Chene2008, Graefener2008}, while values in the excess of four are reported for others \citep[e.g.,][]{Lepine1999, Dessart2005}.
+In fact, hydrodynamically-consistent models suggest that the $\beta$-law may be too simplistic in the case of WR stars \citep{Graefener2005, Sander2017}.
 To avoid an excess of free parameters, we follow the convention of $\beta=1$ (see Appendix\,\ref{sec:comments}).
 This has the advantage of direct comparability with the majority of other studies \citep[e.g.,][H14]{Crowther1997}.
 An underestimation of $\beta$, especially for winds that are very optically thick, generally results in an underestimation of $T_*$ and $v_\infty$, both of which are not expected to alter our main conclusions.